The TUI (botholomew chat)

 - Streaming is throttled.

 App.tsxflushesstreamingTextevery 50 ms max during a response, not per-token.
-Per-token flushing caused visible flicker and ~30× the React commits. - Scroll state lives at the root.
-Each list panel (
+Per-token flushing caused visible flicker and ~30× the React commits. - Esc aborts at the SDK layer.

 TaskPanel,ThreadPanel, etc.) keeps its scroll offset lifted up so that switching tabs doesn't reset your position. - All tabs stay mounted.
 Inactive panels are hidden with